guilhermeandraschko/auto-create-pr/README.md

 ### Audience

-- People that uses GitHub and JIRA.
+- People that use GitHub and JIRA.
 (See the video on the bottom)

 ### Context